National Forest Foundation | 50 Million for Our Forests Campaign

 Stretching from the Pacific Coast and Rocky Mountains, to the Southeast and Great Lakes region.

-These national projects are in addition to more than 120 locally funded projects on more National Forests supported by the NFF’s field and grant-making efforts.
+These national projects are in addition to approximately 150 locally-led projects on National Forests supported by the NFF’s field and grant-making efforts.

 Restoring forests provides habitat for wildlife and boosts recreational and economic opportunities for communities.